mitranim/mitranim.github.io/templates/posts/tips-and-tricks-doom-2016.md

 On Nightmare, enemy shots tend to lead the target.
 Straight movement gets you shot.

 Some enemies have surprising moves and behaviors.
 Ranged enemies can suddenly rush into melee.
 Imps have surprisingly agile melee moves.
 Pinkies will track you surprisingly well while charging, and can quickly turn 180 degrees to smack you.
 The list goes on.
 The developers have done an amazing job with the enemy movesets.
-When you find yourself going "WTF this move, this is bullshit!", appreciate the game's ability to surprise you!
+When you find yourself going "WTF this move is bullshit!", appreciate the game's ability to surprise you!

 With slow-firing weapons, it's faster to switch to another gun than wait for the recovery.
 Cycling between the Super Shotgun, Gauss Cannon, and Rocket Launcher, or at least two of these guns, can increase your burst DPS.